 Is Paclitaxel safe in the periphery?
 The breakdown of the Zilver PTX data

 In a Cath Lab Digest interview sponsored by Cook Medical, Drs.
-Michael Dake and Gary Ansel discuss 5-year Zilver PTX data that was recently published in Circulation.
+Michael Dake and Gary Ansel discuss 5-year Zilver PTX data that were recently published in Circulation.

 Provided below are links to the selected original Zilver PTX data publications.

 E-published ahead of Print: J Am Coll Cardiol | Secemsky et al.

 “Drug-Eluting Stent Implantation and Long-term Survival following Peripheral Artery Revascularization”

 “Durable clinical effectiveness with paclitaxel-eluting stents in the femoropopliteal artery: 5-year results of the Zilver PTX randomized trial.”

 Published by: J Endovasc Ther | Torii et al.

 “Safety of Zilver PTX drug eluting stent implantation following drug coated balloon in healthy swine model.”

 Published by: Circ Cardiovasc Interv | Dake et al.